shycheng/SJDB/README.md

 ## Installation

-You can install the development version of SJDB like so:
+You can install the development version of SJDB like this:

 ``` r
 install.packages("remotes")